 Mariners Inn’s Peer Mentoring Program will serve individuals and families who are reintegrating into the community following substance abuse treatment and help them to avoid relapse and maintain a healthy, fulfilling, and independent lifestyle.
 Recovery support services are ongoing non-clinical services (e.g. social support, mentoring, and linkages to community resources) that help individuals and families who are recovering from substance abuse problems maintain their recovery and improve their quality of life.
 Recovery support services also provide a bridge back to treatment when needed, ensuring that consumers access treatment promptly rather than waiting until their problem becomes more complex and costly to treat.

-With funding from the Community Foundation for Southeast Michigan, the Flinn Foundation, and MGM Resorts Foundation, Mariners Inn provides a Peer-designed and Peer-delivered recovery-mentoring program for more than 50 men.
+With funding from the Community Foundation for Southeast Michigan, the Flinn Foundation, and MGM Resorts Foundation, Mariners Inn provides a Peer-designed and Peer-delivered recovery-mentoring program.

 - Provide access to community resources that address mental health, education, literacy, employment, housing and spiritual needs